-The COVID-19 pandemic has forced restaurants, like all businesses now, to drastically change how they operate.
-With dine-in service not available in many states, restaurant owners have had to pivot to offering outdoor dining, as well as delivery and pickup, to survive.
+The COVID-19 pandemic forced restaurants, like many businesses now, to drastically change how they operated.
+With dine-in service not available in many states for an extended period, restaurant owners had to pivot to offering outdoor dining, as well as delivery and pickup, to survive.

 Editor's note: Looking for the right iPad POS system for your restaurant?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Restaurant technology trends for 2021

 Here are 11 tech trends that will last through to 2021 that can help your restaurant save on costs, deliver a great experience to diners and ensure strong results on your marketing efforts.